Updated September 2014

 Strengthening the Health Care Workforce

-- 2 health care providers have been placed in Lincoln County since 2003 through the Kansas Recruitment Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 2 health care providers have been placed in Lincoln County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

-- 12 health care professionals from Lincoln County participated in KU Medical Center continuing education courses and conferences in 2012.
+- 1 health care professional from Lincoln County participated in KU Medical Center continuing education courses and conferences in in Fiscal Year 2014.

 Researching to Improve Health